skypanther/PiLit/readme.md

 *References:*

 * RPi pinout - http://pinout.xyz/
+* I found it helpful to go through https://docs.google.com/document/d/1x97JIu5xVInZMutTNeaHlnQuyoLHjf3h-ugIo64pGfI/edit to set up and test my RPi.
+You could use it for off-season testing of your show, etc.
 * Sainsmart relay board manual (community contributed) http://www.homebrewtalk.com/showthread.php?t=523263 which says about the fastest you can switch the relays on/off is roughly once per second.
 However, I've seen 10 ms (1/100th of a second) referenced elsewhere.
 I would stick to slower than 100ms so you don't wear out the relays too quickly.